 - Upper lacing doesn’t work as well for narrow or flatter feet

-The New Balance 1080v9 has set the bar on superior cushion with its laser engraved fresh foam midsole.
-The toe box is also nice and roomy for those with wider feet; however, it has been noted by some that it may be more narrow than previous versions.
+The New Balance 1080v12 has set the bar on superior cushion with its laser engraved fresh foam midsole.
+The toe box is also nice and roomy for those with wider feet.
+However, it has been noted by some that it may be narrower than previous versions.

-The mesh on 1080v9 has been improved, minimizing the amount of mesh overlay which also makes it a lighter weight shoe and has improved its appearance.
-The redesigned jacquard upper mesh, however, has been developed to provide improved support, comfort, and an airier feel so you don’t get tired from standing so quickly.
+The mesh on 1080v12 has been improved, minimizing the amount of overlay, which also makes it lighter.
+Appearance has also been much improved.
+Added to that, the redesigned jacquard upper mesh has been developed to provide improved support, comfort, and an airier feel so you don’t get tired from standing so quickly.

-The outsole of the 1080v9 is made a very durable blown rubber and has extra groove throughout to help it flex, which will make it easier to move from side to side while standing.
-The design of the sole shows provides more support during standing, increasing support to those areas impacted the most, like your arches and ankles.
+The outsole of the 1080v12 is made of a very durable blown rubber and has extra grooves throughout to help it flex.
+The design of the sole provides more support during standing, increasing support to those areas impacted the most, like your arches and ankles.

 - Bootie construction